Jewish views on slavery

 Historically, some Jewish people owned and traded slaves.
 They participated in the medieval slave trade in Europe up to about the 12th century.
-Several scholarly works have been published to rebut the antisemitic canard of Jewish domination of the slave trade in Africa and the Americas in the later centuries, and to show that Jews had no major or continuing impact on the history of New World slavery.
-They possessed far fewer slaves than non-Jews in every Spanish territory in North America and the Caribbean, and "in no period did they play a leading role as financiers, shipowners, or factors in the transatlantic or Caribbean slave trades" (Wim Klooster quoted by Eli Faber).
+Several scholarly works have been published to rebut the antisemitic canard of Jewish domination of the Atlantic slave trade during the early modern period, and to show that Jews had no major or continuing impact on the history of New World slavery.
+They possessed far fewer slaves than non-Jews in every British colony in the Americas, and according to modern Jewish historians, "in no period did they play a leading role as financiers, shipowners, or factors in the transatlantic or Caribbean slave trades" (Wim Klooster quoted by Eli Faber).

 American mainland colonial Jews imported slaves from Africa at a rate proportionate to the general population.
 As slave sellers, their role was more marginal, although their involvement in the Brazilian and Caribbean trade is believed to be considerably more significant.
 Jason H. Silverman, a historian of slavery, describes the part of Jews in slave trading in the southern United States as "minuscule", and writes that the historical rise and fall of slavery in the United States would not have been affected at all had there been no Jews living in the American South.
-Jews accounted for 1.25% of all Southern slave owners, and were not significantly different from other slave owners in their treatment of slaves.
+Though every fourth Jew owned a slave, they accounted for only 1.25% of all Southern slave owners, and were not significantly different from other slave owners in their treatment of slaves.

-The Exodus

-The story of the Exodus from Egypt, as related in the Torah, has shaped the Jewish people throughout history.
-Briefly outlined, the story recounts the experience of the Israelites under Egyptian enslavement, God's promise to redeem them from slavery, God's punishment of the Egyptians, and the Israelite redemption and departure from Egypt.
-The Exodus story has been interpreted and reinterpreted in every era and in every location to suit or challenge cultural norms.
-The result over time has been a steady increase in the governance of masters in favor of slaves' rights and eventually the complete prohibition of slavery.